 As a first-year undergraduate at UCL’s Institute of Archaeology in London, I spent seven weeks during the summer of 1991 at Boxgrove, enjoying stints working at several sites there, including GTP17, Q2/D, and Q1/A (as well as a week as a thatcher’s mate, but that’s a story for another time).
 It was the most-exciting place and the most-exciting time to be a student of the Palaeolithic.
-It was a season in which Lewis Binford’s notion that Acheulean hominins were passive scavengers was swept aside, replaced by Matt Pope and Simon Parfitt’s revived narratives of tactical horse-hunting parties, armed with wooden spears, followed by expert butchery and food transport to home bases in the wooded clifftops, where hungry families were waiting.
+It was a season in which Lewis Binford’s notion that Acheulean hominins were passive scavengers was swept aside, replaced by Mark Roberts and Simon Parfitt’s revived narratives of tactical horse-hunting parties, armed with wooden spears, followed by expert butchery and food transport to home bases in the wooded clifftops, where hungry families were waiting.
 It was a summer that set the course of my future career, largely played out to the seemingly endless strains of Bryan Adams.

 This superbly produced and beautifully illustrated new monograph completes and updates the narrative of the horse butchery site at GTP17, providing detailed and definitive accounts of the geology, palaeoenvironments, the faunal materials, lithic and non-lithic technologies, and time-depth at the site.
 Together, these allow the authors to build a compelling ethnographic-scale documentary that captures a few hours in the lives of the Boxgrove hominins.
 That this is even possible is a testament to the exceptional quality of the data, the excavations, and the post-excavation analyses.